-It goes football, turkey… more turkey, then Black Friday shopping at my household.
-No, my family is not one of those Black Friday sale people you see waiting in lines late at night outside a best buy, we’re online shoppers.
-So, I guess technically we’re Cyber Monday shoppers -whatever.
-It doesn’t matter, the point is I hate shopping malls
+It goes football, turkey, more turkey, then Boxing Day shopping at my household.
+No, my family is not the “wait in line all night” people you see outside a Best Buy, we’re online shoppers.
+So, I guess technically we’re Cyber Monday shoppers -or whatever.

 With just one more week of byes after this, your team should be fairly close to its final form, minus one or two spots for the necessary waiver pick-ups.
 With that in mind, remember just how important week 11 and week 12 can be in a tight playoff race.
 Soon, everyone is going to be back at full strength.